jacklule/DataViz-Syllabus/WeeklySchedule/day8.md

 - Select the Public or "Anyone with the link" radio button under Visibility options.
 - Click Save.
 The change is effective immediately.
 - Click Done.
 The maps is now accessible.
-- Go to Tools > Publish and get iframe html code to embed.
+- Go to Tools > Publish and get iframe html code to embed on ReadMe page.
-- Create map.html page at github.com to embed the iframe code for the map.
+- (Previously: Create map.html page at github.com to embed the iframe code for the map.)
-- **Challenge**: The map is small on the html page.
+- The map is small on the github.io page.
 Go into the code on your html page and double the size.

 ## Practice: Out of Class
 ## Graded Assignment